-The average rental price in East Texas Regional Airport is currently $1,356, based on NeighborhoodScout's exclusive analysis.
-Rents here are currently lower in price than 82.9% of Texas neighborhoods.
+Average rental prices in the East Texas Regional Airport neighborhood are currently unreported, based on NeighborhoodScout's exclusive analysis.

 East Texas Regional Airport is a remote neighborhood (based on population density) located in Longview, Texas.

-East Texas Regional Airport real estate is primarily made up of small (studio to two bedroom) small apartment buildings and single-family homes.
+East Texas Regional Airport real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) single-family homes and small apartment buildings.
 Most of the residential real estate is owner occupied.
-Many of the residences in the East Texas Regional Airport neighborhood are established but not old, having been built between 1970 and 1999.
-A number of residences were also built between 1940 and 1969.
+Many of the residences in the East Texas Regional Airport neighborhood are older, well-established, built between 1940 and 1969.
+A number of residences were also built between 1970 and 1999.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Longview, the East Texas Regional Airport neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.